dsiu13/infosec_interview_questions/README.md

 - HTTP runs on port 80, insecure connection.
 Layer 7 Protocol.
 Transfers data over the internet (API, web content)
 - HTTPS uses TLS/SSL to encrypt HTTP.
 Public key encryption(Asymmetric).
 Public key shared via SSL Cert.
 Once connection is established two devices agree on new keys(Session Keys).
 Everything is encrypted, attacker would only see Cipher Text.
 Runs on port 443.

+### Explain HTTPS and SSL
+- **Hypertext Transfer Protocol** (HTTP): used for viewing web pages.
+All info is sent in clear text
+- **Secure Hypertext Transfer Protocol**: Encrypts the data is being retrieved by HTTP
+- **SSL**: Protocol that's used to ensure security on the internet.
+Uses a public key encryption.
+SSL Cert is used to authenticate the ID of a website

 ### Subnetting and Classless Inter-domain Routing/CIDR Notation

+## Malware:
+- Virus, Keyloggers, Worms, Trojans, Ransomware / Cryptomalware, Logic Bombs, bot/botnets, adware, spyware, and root kits.
+- ### How to defend against ransomware?
+- Anti Virus and Segmented VLANs

+### What would you do if you had a bot net?
+How to make money with it?

+### What is a DMZ and what would likely be in it?
+- Demilitarized zone

 ### Basic Linux commands